Dr. Ramesh Srinivasan

 BEYOND THE VALLEY was named a top ten 2019 book in Tech by Forbes.

 Ramesh appears frequently on NPR, The Young Turks, MSNBC, BBC, CNN and other major media networks.
 His articles and interviews have been published by the Washington Post, Wired, The Economist, Quartz, Financial Times, Forbes, The New York Times, among others.
+Ramesh was recently featured in a major Netflix documentary about technology's future, as well as in an award-winning ESPN 30 for 30.
+In addition, he makes frequent appearances with NPR, The Young Turks, and Al Jazeera English.

 In February 2021, Ramesh was cited in an opinion piece by Thomas Friedman in The New York Times.
 Mr. Friedman reiterated Ramesh’s suggestion that America urgently needs to enact a digital bill of rights that “sets the right balance between free speech and algorithms that make hate speech and blatantly false information from unreputable sources go viral.